 If you're planning to visit any of the Schengen countries but you're not a resident of one, you might need a Schengen visa.
+A C-type Hungarian visa qualifies as a Schengen visa.
 Whether you're traveling for pleasure, visiting family or friends, or going on a business trip lasting less than three months, a Schengen visa could be necessary.

 But what are the advantages of having a Schengen visa?